emanuel-minetti/azebo/README.md

 ### Dependencies
 Azebo depends depends on PHP 5.6 and  the
 [Zend Framework 1.12](https://github.com/zendframework/zf1).
-These are no longer maintained and is first priority to be updated.
+These are no longer maintained and are first priority to be updated.
 ### Installing
 Azebo ist installed as any other LAMP Application.
 <!--- TODO Installationsanweisung schreiben! --->